Onna White: Early life and career

+Choreographic approach

+White's choreography was closely tied to character, story and the abilities of individual performers.
+In a 1991 profile, the Los Angeles Times described her as a meticulous planner known for both large-scale dance sequences and work tailored to the needs of particular characters and dramatic situations.
+Actress Bea Arthur, who worked with White on Mame, said that White's choreography continued the dramatic action rather than interrupting it for a musical number.

+White also emphasized adapting movement to performers rather than imposing a fixed style.
+In a 2003 interview for American Masters, she described listening closely to a show's score and allowing its rhythms to influence the choreography, while using ballet training as a technical foundation.
+She frequently worked with performers who did not consider themselves dancers; recalling 1776, White described finding movement that its largely non-dancing cast could perform comfortably.

 Personal life

 She married actor Larry Douglas in 1948, who was an understudy to Robert Preston in The Music Man; they divorced in 1959.
 They had two children: Jeanne and Stuart.
 In 1964, Douglas married Susan Luckey, who played the role of Zaneeta in the film of The Music Man.

+White died at her home in West Hollywood, California, on April 8, 2005, at the age of 83.

 Awards

 The Academy of Motion Picture Arts and Sciences voted White an Academy Honorary Award for Oliver!
 (1968), one of the rare occasions that the Academy recognized choreography in film.
 Other recipients include Gene Kelly for "career achievements", Jerome Robbins for "choreographic achievement on film", Michael Kidd (White's mentor) for "services to the art of dance in the art of the screen" and Stanley Donen for "body of work".
 Fred Astaire's was much earlier, and was for his body of work.

+Contemporary reviews also highlighted the film's musical staging.
+Variety credited White's dance ensembles as an important part of the production.

-White's Oscar is the only one that states the name of a film, i.e. "To Onna White for her outstanding choreography achievement for Oliver!"
+The Academy's citation for White's Honorary Award read: "To Onna White for her outstanding choreography achievement for Oliver!."